ashishkunthe/email-campaign-backend/README.md

 ## 📜 License

-MIT License – Feel free to use and modify.
+Feel free to use and modify.

 ---